-Kubernetes is an open-source container orchestration solution to manage your microservices architecture.
-Managed Kubernetes — or Kubernetes as a service (KaaS), on the other hand, is a service provided by third-party providers.
+Kubernetes is an open-source container orchestration solution used to manage your microservices architecture.
+Managed Kubernetes, also known as Kubernetes as a service (KaaS), is a service provided by third-party providers.

-Kubernetes was originally a Google in-house project for its own container orchestration purposes.
-It is now the fastest growing project in the history of open-source software, after Linux.
-Cloud Native Computing Foundation (CNCF) published a report in 2021 that found 5.6 million developers now use Kubernetes .
+Originally a Google in-house project for its own container orchestration purposes, Kubernetes is now the fastest-growing project in the history of open-source software, after Linux.
+In 2021, the Cloud Native Computing Foundation (CNCF) published a report that found 5.6 million developers now use Kubernetes .
 One of the biggest advantages of Kubernetes is that it helps you achieve agile application creation and deployment.

 For many organizations, adopting Kubernetes is a significant and beneficial change.
-The widespread use of Kubernetes among Cloud engineering teams means lower learning curve, making it further profitable for businesses that have complex applications comprising multiple services running in different containers.
+The widespread use of Kubernetes among cloud engineering teams means a lower learning curve, making it more profitable for businesses that have complex applications comprising multiple services running in different containers.

-Managing Kubernetes, however, on infrastructure that you administer can be exceedingly complex and time-consuming.
-You can be exposing yourself to security flaws if you don't have robust security practices in place.
+However, managing Kubernetes on infrastructure that you administer can be exceedingly complex and time-consuming.
+You may expose yourself to security flaws if you don't have robust security practices in place.
 By using a managed Kubernetes service and choosing the best practices to spin up clusters, you can accelerate your path to cloud-native application development and move through the initial stages of implementation rapidly.
-Managed service providers have promoted this cost efficient operating model by allowing organizations to focus more on their core business.
+Managed service providers have promoted this cost-efficient operating model by allowing organizations to focus more on their core business.

-This article compares seven responsible Managed Kubernetes Providers that are certified through CNCF’s Kubernetes conformance program.
-Their offerings allow you to free up your engineers for strategic activities and get a full set of analytics on the health of your cluster and services to ensure it stays up-to-date and secure.
+This article compares seven responsible managed Kubernetes providers that are certified through CNCF’s Kubernetes conformance program.
+Their offerings allow you to free up your engineers for strategic activities and get a full set of analytics on the health of your cluster and services to ensure they stay up-to-date and secure.

 7 Fully Managed Kubernetes Services for Startups

-Most of these Cloud providers offer infrastructure credit for qualifying startups, so play around and see what works best for your containerized application requirements.
+Most of these cloud providers offer infrastructure credits for qualifying startups, so experiment and see what works best for your containerized application requirements.
 Below are the seven best managed Kubernetes services.

 DOKS — DigitalOcean Managed Kubernetes

-DigitalOcean Managed Kubernetes — DOKS is a managed K8s service allowing you to deploy Kubernetes clusters (everything pre-installed) without the complexities of handling the control plane and containerized infrastructure.
+DigitalOcean Managed Kubernetes — DOKS is a managed K8s service that allows you to deploy Kubernetes clusters (with everything pre-installed) without the complexities of handling the control plane and containerized infrastructure.
 These K8s clusters are compatible with Kubernetes toolchains and integrate easily with DigitalOcean Load Balancers and block storage volumes.

 The administration dashboard is intuitive and provides security features to retrieve detailed forensic data to help with investigations into security incidents.

-You don’t need direct access to instances to deploy Kubernetes because DigitalOcean gives you managed Kubernetes and databases.
-It also offers you to deploy pre-configured open source applications to quickly set up your cluster with Kubernetes 1-Click Apps that use the helm package manager.
+You don't need direct access to instances to deploy Kubernetes because DigitalOcean provides you with managed Kubernetes and databases.
+It also offers you the ability to deploy pre-configured open source applications to quickly set up your cluster with Kubernetes 1-Click Apps that use the helm package manager.

 Is it right for you?

-DigitalOcean is a world-leading cloud infrastructure platform, economical for deploying and managing Kubernetes.
-You'll only pay for the cluster resources that you use and the resources you control, e.g. Droplets, API Usage, associated block storage and load balancers.
+DigitalOcean is a world-leading cloud infrastructure platform that is economical for deploying and managing Kubernetes.
+You will only pay for the cluster resources that you use and the resources you control, such as Droplets, API usage, associated block storage, and load balancers.

-DigitalOcean Kubernetes include the control plane for free (unlike other providers that charge more than $50 per month).
-You can reliably run your workloads and remove the one point of failure in Kubernetes with a self-repairing, highly available control plane with an SLA of 99.95% so you can be confident in your uptime.
+DigitalOcean Kubernetes includes the control plane for free, unlike other providers that charge more than $50 per month.
+You can reliably run your workloads and remove the one point of failure in Kubernetes with a self-repairing, highly available control plane with an SLA of 99.95%, so you can be confident in your uptime.

-DigitalOcean's community is diverse & continues to grow.
-You'll find a substantial body of documentation, tutorials and guides for Kubernetes, much of it contributed by open-source enthusiasts.
+DigitalOcean's community is diverse and continues to grow.
+You will find a substantial body of documentation, tutorials, and guides for Kubernetes, much of which is contributed by open-source enthusiasts.

 LKE — Linode Managed Kubernetes

-Linode Kubernetes Engine (LKE) is a fully managed container orchestration engine that allows you to run Kubernetes on Linode's powerful infrastructure combined with ease of use and simple pricing.
-With LKE, you will be able to effectively employ open source resources, work around node pools with auto-scaling of clusters in real time to get stable containerized applications.
+Linode Kubernetes Engine (LKE) is a fully managed container orchestration engine that allows you to run Kubernetes on Linode's powerful infrastructure with ease of use and simple pricing.
+With LKE, you will be able to effectively use open source resources, work with node pools, and auto-scale clusters in real time to get stable containerized applications.

-Linode offers multiple ways to provision a cluster — the service console or the Linode API conveniently allows you to manage node pools.
-You can create, contract, or expand or upgrade Kubernetes clusters effortlessly and even integrate Kubernetes management with your own infrastructure.
+Linode offers multiple ways to provision a cluster - the service console or the Linode API conveniently allows you to manage node pools.
+You can create, contract, expand, or upgrade Kubernetes clusters effortlessly and even integrate Kubernetes management with your own infrastructure.

 Is it right for you?

-LKE offers a pay-as-you-go pricing model — hourly billing for the resources you consume–Compute Instances, NodeBalancers, and Volumes.
-The billing rules and billable items depend on the cluster type and the resources you’re using and there are NO management fees.
+LKE offers a pay-as-you-go pricing model — hourly billing for the resources you consume, including Compute Instances, NodeBalancers, and Volumes.
+The billing rules and billable items depend on the cluster type and the resources you’re using, and there are NO management fees.

-Linode delivers Kubernetes plus all the strong open-source ecosystem of Kubernetes tooling needed for production at scale — all supported by the HA Control Plane with 99.99% SLA.
-The service includes a free Kubernetes Control Plane, which can be upgraded to high-availability for $60 per cluster, per month.
+Linode delivers Kubernetes along with all the strong open-source ecosystem of Kubernetes tooling needed for production at scale, all supported by the HA Control Plane with a 99.99% SLA.
+The service includes a free Kubernetes Control Plane, which can be upgraded to high-availability for $60 per cluster per month.

 GKE — Google Cloud Kubernetes Engine

 Google Cloud Kubernetes Engine — GKE is considered the most advanced managed, production-ready K8s environment for running and scaling containerized applications using Google Cloud infrastructure.
-GKE is a preferred option for organizations like Spotify, PayPal, and Twitter simply because it’s mature, easy to use, and packed with advanced cluster management features that Google Cloud provides.
+GKE is a preferred option for organizations such as Spotify, PayPal, and Twitter because it is mature, easy to use, and packed with advanced cluster management features provided by Google Cloud.

-The goal of GKE is to help users trace and understand their Kubernetes applications end-to-end, providing greater visibility into their inner workings — auto-scaling, health checks and automatic repair of microservices, integrated logging and monitoring, and private container registries.
+The goal of GKE is to help users trace and understand their Kubernetes applications end-to-end, providing greater visibility into their inner workings, such as auto-scaling, health checks, automatic repair of microservices, integrated logging and monitoring, and private container registries.
 In addition, it comes with four-way auto-scaling and multi-cluster support, including a high-availability control plane.

 Is it right for you?

-Kubernetes in Google labs provide better experience managing Kubernetes clusters—after all, Google invented it—and GKE is one of the pioneering cloud service for deploying clusters on GCP.
+Kubernetes in Google Labs provides a better experience for managing Kubernetes clusters - after all, Google invented it - and GKE is one of the pioneering cloud services for deploying clusters on GCP.

-GKE promotes hybrid cloud models to ensure portability across the cloud and on-premise infrastructures.
-With no vendor lock-in, you’re free to migrate your Kubernetes applications and run them anywhere Kubernetes is supported, even in your own data center.
+GKE promotes hybrid cloud models to ensure portability across cloud and on-premise infrastructures.
+With no vendor lock-in, you are free to migrate your Kubernetes applications and run them anywhere Kubernetes is supported, even in your own data center.

 Managed Kubernetes — Canonical

-Canonical Kubernetes is one of the most sophisticated Kubernetes management system built from the ground up following best security practices.
-The platform’s 24/7 monitoring is one of its strong suits—Canonical Kubernetes comes with advanced monitoring, observability, alerting, capacity planning and continuous service checks to ensure your Kubernetes environment and applications stay healthy and secure.
+Canonical Kubernetes is one of the most sophisticated Kubernetes management systems built from the ground up following best security practices.
+The platform's 24/7 monitoring is one of its strong suits.
+Canonical Kubernetes comes with advanced monitoring, observability, alerting, capacity planning, and continuous service checks to ensure your Kubernetes environment and applications stay healthy and secure.

 Is it right for you?

-As the publisher of Ubuntu, Canonical OpenStack and Kubernetes are ready for ML/AI enabled applications.
-Ubuntu being the best choice for running AI/ML frameworks, is one of the platform’s selling points along with full stack support and Metal as a Service (MAAS) for managed Kubernetes.
+As the publisher of Ubuntu, Canonical offers OpenStack and Kubernetes that are ready for ML/AI-enabled applications.
+Ubuntu is the best choice for running AI/ML frameworks and is one of the platform's selling points, along with full-stack support and Metal as a Service (MAAS) for managed Kubernetes.

-Canonical as your managed service provider offers the most dependable Kubernetes service to build a vendor agnostic open-source Kubernetes.
-The service includes expert-level business consultancy to help achieve your business goals and the global team of solution engineers provides 24x7 reliable operations.
+As your managed service provider, Canonical offers the most dependable Kubernetes service to build a vendor-agnostic open-source Kubernetes.
+The service includes expert-level business consultancy to help achieve your business goals, and the global team of solution engineers provides 24x7 reliable operations.

-Canonical Kubernetes is best suitable for established companies to expand operations without having to build a global team.
+Canonical Kubernetes is best suited for established companies looking to expand operations without having to build a global team.
 Their cloud-native approach with Kubernetes provides greater ability and speed for innovation.